 Progesterone receptor modulators

 The recommended maximum number of medicines in the 'progesterone receptor modulators' category to be taken concurrently is usually one.
-Your list includes two medicines belonging to the 'progesterone receptor modulators' category:
+Your list includes one medicines belonging to the 'progesterone receptor modulators' category:

 Drug Interaction Classification